Bowen999/lipid-plus-docs/TUTORIAL.md

 #### Two-Stage Process

-1. **Rule-Based Classification**: Uses chemical knowledge and fragmentation patterns
+1. **Rule-Based Classification**: Uses chemical knowledge (exact mass and fragmentation patterns)
    - High confidence for lipids with characteristic fragments
-   - Marks successfully classified lipids with `prediction_source = 'rule-based'`
+   - Marks successfully classified lipids (only has one possible class under applied rules) with `prediction_source = 'rule-based'`

-2. **ML-Based Prediction**: For remaining lipids
+2. **ML-Based Prediction**: If exact mass and fragment patterns overlap is not only one,
    - Uses machine learning model
    - Marks predictions with `prediction_source = 'model-based'`